ELSA - Emotional Literacy Support Assistants

 It needs to be appreciated that change cannot necessarily be achieved rapidly and is dependent upon the context and complexity of the presenting issues.
 For children with complex or long-term needs it is unrealistic to expect ELSA intervention to resolve all their difficulties, however support will be designed to target specific aspects of a child's need.
 Training and development of ELSAs is an ongoing process and wisdom is required to recognise when issues are beyond the level of expertise that could reasonably be expected of an ELSA- In these cases, school supports parents with referrals for specialist counselling, play therapy or to CAMHS.
 The Educational Psychologist that works with our school would be able to offer advice on suitability or nature of ELSA involvement in complex cases.

-Support during lockdown
+Support after lockdown

 Is your child struggling with worries or anxiety?

 Please follow the links to useful pages for helping your child overcome anxiety: https://blogs.psychcentral.com/stress-better/2016/03/49-phrases-to-calm-an-anxious-child/

 What to Do When You Worry Too Much ( A kids guide to overcoming anxiety) by Dawn Huebner is an interactive self-help book designed to guide 6-12 year olds and their parents through the cognitive-behavioural techniques most often used during the support of generalised anxiety.
 Engaging, encouraging, and easy to follow, this book educates, motivates, and empowers children to work towards change.
 We have used this book at school and have found it a very useful tool.